eb17/mypointnetworkflow/README.md

 To see HELP for the training script:

     python train.py -h

-We can use TensorBoard to view the network architecture and monitor the training progress.

-    tensorboard --logdir log

-After the above training, we can evaluate the model and output some visualizations of the error cases.

-    python evaluate.py --visu

-Point clouds that are wrongly classified will be saved to `dump` folder in default.
-We visualize the point cloud by rendering it into three-view images.

-If you'd like to prepare your own data, you can refer to some helper functions in `utils/data_prep_util.py` for saving and loading HDF5 files.

-### Part Segmentation
-To train a model for object part segmentation, firstly download the data:

-    cd part_seg
-    sh download_data.sh

-The downloading script will download <a href="http://web.stanford.edu/~ericyi/project_page/part_annotation/index.html" target="_blank">ShapeNetPart</a> dataset (around 1.08GB) and our prepared HDF5 files (around 346MB).

-Then you can run `train.py` and `test.py` in the `part_seg` folder for training and testing (computing mIoU for evaluation).

 ### License
 Our code is released under MIT License (see LICENSE file for details).